Sinus Infection Treatment and Causes

 Using Vapor or Steam to Break Up Blockages

 Water is an excellent solvent and, in the form of steam or vapor, it can penetrate blockages to help clear out the sinus cavity.
-By taking several deep breaths in through the nose while in the shower, over a bowl of warm water, or over a humidifier can allow for the water vapor to begin breaking up blockages so that mucus can flow freely.
+Taking several deep breaths in through the nose while in the shower, over a bowl of warm water, or over a humidifier can allow for the water vapor to begin breaking up blockages so that mucus can flow freely.

 Using a Sinus Rinse or Neti Pot